rudi97277/export-db/README.md

 1. Run the migration
 2. A new table named `export_configs` will be generated
 3. Insert a new data to the table to create a new report
-4. create an instance of class `Rudi9277/ExportDb/GenerateReport` and call `generate` function
+4. Create a new route to make an instance of class `Rudi9277/ExportDb/GenerateReport` and call `generate` function.
+Pass `request` to the function as a parameter
-5. Pass the request to the function as a parameter
+5. As the default body, you need to pass the `module` and `export_type` in the request.

+Note:

+- available `export_type` are xlsx and csv
+- you can create a new module in the database

 Table columns